 Factor in spatial dynamics

 To decide what display technology makes the most sense for your operations center, you’ll want to consider the viewing distances, lighting conditions and physical scale of the space.
-In most control rooms, displays line a main wall, with operator desks set back, facing that wall.
-Make sure that the scale of your display matches your space and that the display will be legible to viewers sitting in the back of the room.
+These elements are essential in making sure the display will be legible to viewers in the back of the room.

 White Paper

-Discover the cybersecurity essentials for large-format displays in federal government environments.
+Get your free guide to the cybersecurity essentials for large-format displays in government agencies.
 Download Now

 Control rooms are often imagined to be low-light, bunker-like spaces.
-That impression in large part results from older, projection-driven displays that could only produce bright visuals in a dimly lit room.
-But direct-view LED panels feature brightness technology that makes displays vibrant regardless of the ambient lighting, even if the room is filled with natural sunlight.
+That impression in large part results from older, projection-driven displays that could produce bright visuals only in a dimly lit room.
+But today’s all-in-one screens provide brightness technology that makes displays vibrant regardless of the ambient lighting, even if the room is filled with natural sunlight.

 Understand the budgetary implications

-Contemporary control rooms have three main video wall options — microLED, direct view LED and narrow-bezel LCD — each of which offers distinct benefits at different price points:
+Contemporary control rooms have three main video wall options — LED HDR, direct view LED and narrow-bezel LCD — each of which offers distinct benefits at different price points:

 Direct view LED